Gip-Gip/CreSP-I/README.md

 CreSP/I is being designed to fit on a small peice of paper, so it can be copied down when needed.

+###Where can I find useful info on CreSP/I?

+SPECS.pdf and .odt hold all the info the readme should, plus a little bit more.